fabiusgasber/restaurant-page/README.md

 ## Live Demo

-A live demo will be added soon.
+A live demo can be accessed [here](https://fabiusgasber.github.io/restaurant-page/).